ianrhamilton/ianrhamilton.github.io/_pages/cv.md

 A seasoned Quality Engineering Leader renowned for innovating Test Automation strategies and staying at the forefront of technology adoption.
 Possessing proficiency in a wide array of programming languages, they have developed comprehensive test frameworks that encompass Web, Mobile, and Backend Microservices.
 Their hands-on leadership style is exemplified through their excellence in mentoring Quality Engineers, cultivating cross-functional collaborations, and optimizing Continuous Integration and Delivery processes.
 Known for their passionate advocacy of best practices, they prioritize early-stage testing, clean coding, and agile methodologies, all contributing to accelerated time to market and unmatched product integrity. <br><br>

 ## 👨‍💻 Areas of Expertise
-★ Leadership in Quality Assurance & Test Automation: Offering strategies, guidelines, and best practices rooted in industry standards.
+★ Leadership in Quality Assurance & Test Automation: Offering strategies, guidelines, and best practices rooted in industry standards. <br>
-★ Agile Transition: Assisting organizations in seamlessly adopting Agile testing methodologies.
+★ Agile Transition: Assisting organizations in seamlessly adopting Agile testing methodologies. <br>
-★ Robust Test Automation Frameworks: Creating and supporting frameworks for Web, Mobile, and API applications across languages, including Kotlin, Swift, NodeJS/JavaScript, TypeScript, React, React Native, Scala, Java, Groovy, and Ruby.
+★ Robust Test Automation Frameworks: Creating and supporting frameworks for Web, Mobile, and API applications across languages, including Kotlin, Swift, NodeJS/JavaScript, TypeScript, React, React Native, Scala, Java, Groovy, and Ruby. <br>
-★ Proficiency in Testing Tools: Espresso, XCUITest, Detox, Webdriver.io, Appium, and Gatling.
+★ Proficiency in Testing Tools: Espresso, XCUITest, Detox, Webdriver.io, Appium, and Gatling. <br>
-★ Agile Practices: Deep knowledge of Scrum, Kanban, XP, and SAFe, with hands-on experience in TDD, BDD, and related tools like Cucumber.
+★ Agile Practices: Deep knowledge of Scrum, Kanban, XP, and SAFe, with hands-on experience in TDD, BDD, and related tools like Cucumber. <br>
-★ Cloud-Based Automated Testing: Utilizing platforms like AWS, BrowserStack, and Sauce Labs for scalable testing solutions.
+★ Cloud-Based Automated Testing: Utilizing platforms like AWS, BrowserStack, and Sauce Labs for scalable testing solutions. <br>
 ★ DevOps and Continuous Delivery Expertise: Comprehensive understanding of tools like Jenkins and Docker, with expertise in crafting Jenkins pipelines for CI/CD. <br><br>

 ## 👨‍💻 Technical Experience